snpathaks/EcoContext-VoxID/README.md

 <h2>🌿 EcoContext-VoxID 🌐</h2><br>
 <h2>🌟 EcoContext VoxID: Voice Recognition with a Green Twist! 🌍</h2><br>
-<h6>Welcome to EcoContext VoxID, a cutting-edge Python application that blends voice identification with intelligent, context-aware energy optimization.
+Welcome to EcoContext VoxID, a cutting-edge Python application that blends voice identification with intelligent, context-aware energy optimization.
 Powered by a sleek neural network and fuzzy logic, this system identifies users through unique voiceprints, adapts to real-world environments, and sips power like a pro—all wrapped in a vibrant Tkinter GUI.
 Ready to revolutionize voice tech?
-Let’s dive in! 🎙️⚡️</h6><br>
+Let’s dive in! 🎙️⚡️<br>

 <h3>✨ Why EcoContext VoxID Shines</h3><br>
-<h6>Voiceprint Magic: Extracts 32D voice signatures using a custom LSTM neural network.<br>
+Voiceprint Magic: Extracts 32D voice signatures using a custom LSTM neural network.<br>
 Smart Identification: Matches voices with pinpoint accuracy via cosine similarity.<br>
 Context Wizardry: Adapts to noise and movement with a fuzzy logic brain, ensuring peak performance.<br>
 Eco Power Mode: Optimizes energy use with dynamic power states—save the planet while you identify!<br>
 Slick GUI: A colorful Tkinter interface for registering users, identifying voices, and simulating contexts.<br>
-Audio Flexibility: Record live audio or conjure simulated samples for instant testing.</h6><br>
+Audio Flexibility: Record live audio or conjure simulated samples for instant testing.<br>

 <h3>🚀 Get Started</h3><br>
 Prerequisites<br>
 Python: 3.12+ (the fresher, the better!)<br>
 Libraries:pip install numpy librosa scikit-fuzzy tensorflow matplotlib tkinter sounddevice<br>

-<h3>🎮 How to Play</h3>
+<h3>🎮How to Play</h3>
 Fire It Up:<br>
 Run main.py to unleash the vibrant Tkinter GUI.:<br>
 Register Your Voice::<br>